FindMySchool LogoFindMySchool

 London Enterprise Academy’s identity is built around two ideas: structure, and opportunity.
 The school’s own language leans heavily into enterprise, not as a business studies add-on, but as a set of habits that shape lessons, behaviour, and enrichment.
 The five principles, Leadership, Excellence, Ambition, Determination, and Sincerity, are used consistently across the curriculum and student experience, and they show up in practical ways such as student leadership roles, themed curriculum days, and the way enrichment is framed.

 Leadership is stable and clearly positioned.
-Ashid Ali is named as headteacher in the most recent Ofsted report, and the school website states he has been Principal since January 2014.
+Ashid Ali is named as headteacher in the most recent Ofsted report, and he has been Principal since January 2014.
 That combination of tenure and a school opened in 2014 matters: families are not buying into a constantly changing experiment, but a settled organisation with established routines and an embedded approach to improvement.

 The school’s culture is intentionally formal in places.
 Uniform expectations are detailed, with different blazers for Key Stage 3 and Key Stage 4, and a clear message that appearance and conduct are part of how students signal seriousness about learning.
 Behaviour expectations are described as disciplined, safe, and structured, backed by a referral system that aims to recognise effort while applying sanctions consistently when behaviour undermines learning.
 This approach will suit many students, particularly those who benefit from clarity and predictable routines.
 It may feel less comfortable for families who prefer a looser pastoral style or a more informal relationship between staff and students.

-Looking at the headline indicators available, the school’s Attainment 8 score is 46 and Progress 8 is -0.1.
+Looking at the headline indicators available in the 2024-25 / 2025 dataset, the school’s Attainment 8 score is 48 and Progress 8 is -0.1.
 Progress 8 close to zero usually indicates outcomes broadly in line with expectations given students’ starting points, with -0.1 suggesting slightly below that benchmark.
-The percentage achieving grades 5 or above in the English Baccalaureate subjects is recorded as 20.3%, and the school’s average EBacc APS score is 4.22.
+The percentage achieving grades 5 or above in the English Baccalaureate subjects is recorded as 17.4%, and the school’s average EBacc APS score is 4.5.

 The most useful way to interpret this set of numbers is through the school’s trajectory and how it is described in external evaluation.
 Published outcomes have been a weak point historically, and there has been a focus on improving the consistency of learning across subjects.
 The latest inspection narrative points to current pupils improving their understanding and applying knowledge with greater confidence, even where past outcomes were lower.
 For families, this suggests a school where systems and teaching consistency matter, and where day-to-day learning may look stronger than older outcomes imply.